johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/~ PPL Lesson Plan Outline.md

 ### Blocks of Learning
 ![[~ PPL Blocks of Learning.png]]
 > [!warning] This image is manually updated and may not match the latest lesson plans.
-It was last updated on Nov 14, 2023.
+It was last updated on Dec 20, 2023.